Medea Benjamin: Venezuela

+Arc of Justice

+The Arc of Justice was a charity founded by Benjamin that donates money to Code Pink and other left-wing organizations.
+In August 2026 the Attorney General of the state of California ordered the non-profit to cease all operations after failing to file taxes for three years and account for more than fifty one million in missing assets.
+Benjamin ran Arc of Justice while serving as the treasurer for Code Pink.
+The organization reportedly funded Code Pink with more than two million dollars from 2009 until 2022.

-Awards and accolades
+Awards

 In 2010, Benjamin received the Martin Luther King Jr. Peace Prize from the Fellowship of Reconciliation.
 In 2012, she won the Marjorie Kellogg National Peacemaker Award and the Thomas Merton Center Peace Award.
 Also in 2012, she was awarded The US Peace Prize "in recognition of her creative leadership on the front lines of the antiwar movement", and in 2014 the organization she founded, Code Pink, received the same prize.
 In 2014, she received the Gandhi Peace Award from Promoting Enduring Peace "to honor her for her unyielding advocacy for social justice of more than 30 years".
+In 2016, she received the Humanist Heorine Award from the American Humanist Association.

 In 2003, the Los Angeles Times described her as "one of the high profile leaders" of the peace movement.

-Controversies
+Criticism and incidents

 In 2014, Benjamin attended the second annual New Horizon conference in Tehran.
 The Anti-Defamation League criticized Benjamin for attending the conference.
 Benjamin responded saying she was "uncomfortable" with many of the attendees but learned a lot and had nothing to apologize for.